cursorless-dev/cursorless/docs/contributing/cursorless-in-neovim.md

 ## Sending pull requests

-The [cursorless.nvim](https://github.com/hands-free-vim/cursorless.nvim) repo is part of the larger cursorless monorepo, and is currently part of a pending PR to that monorepo only.
-If you'd like to send a PR to `cursorless.nvim`, please send a PR against the `nvim-talon` branch of this [repo](https://github.com/saidelike/cursorless).
+The source of truth for `cursorless.nvim` lives in the [Cursorless monorepo](https://github.com/cursorless-dev/cursorless/).
+We automatically push to the [cursorless.nvim](https://github.com/hands-free-vim/cursorless.nvim) repo in CI.
+If you'd like to contribute to `cursorless.nvim`, please open a PR in the [Cursorless monorepo](https://github.com/cursorless-dev/cursorless/).

 ## Frequently asked questions